jcompliance/jcompliance.github.io/_posts/2021-05-24-Counterparty-risk-assessment.md

 ---
 layout: post # do not change
-title:  "Counterparty risk assessment - Auditing Corporate and Small and Medium-sized Enterprises' market" # post title
+title:  "Counterparty risk assessment - Auditing Corporate and Medium-sized Enterprises' market" # post title
 ref: chilichili2 # if you want to make multilingual version of a post, you will use a same "reference".
 date:   2021-05-24 08:10:00 +0800 # datetime and the timezone.
 categories: Auditing Corporate and Small and Medium-sized Enterprises' market # with the filename, this consists a url.